Future Farmers of Yorkshire

 What we do

-- By running headline events to inspire and inform members.
-For example at the Great Yorkshire Show Breakfast Meeting or the Spring Debate.
+- By running headline events to inspire and inform members, for example the Great Yorkshire Show Breakfast Meeting or the Spring Debate.

-- By mentoring and developing individual star members through sponsoring events, places with follow up training and presentations.
+- By mentoring and developing individual members through sponsoring event places with follow up training and presentations.

 Join Future Farmers